"...solidarity...and love...may assert themselves secondarily as private acts of philanthropy or kindness, but they

 What is the *Brotherhood of Man,* and why do we need it?
 Why does the World need the Brotherhood of Man?

 Let me make it very simple for you, with a short summary, and bullet points.
-Put on your thinking cap, open your heart, and take a careful read through:
+Put on your thinking cap, open your heart, and take a careful read through the key principles of the BROTHERHOOD OF MAN project:

 1.)
 We need a world of love.
 We need a world of kindness.
 Everybody Loving Everybody.